2024 AI Institute – Session Descriptions

 Description

 What does it mean to support students with generative AI?
-Join this session to speak with UNC Charlotte students about their needs related to generative AI, and to brainstorm methods for providing that support.
+Join this session to discuss the needs of UNC Charlotte students related to generative AI, and to brainstorm methods for providing that support.

 ROOM 1104